 It used to be an important bridge in Cambodia.
 In the war with Khmer Rouge, this bridge was the main way for suppliers of both sides.
 A lot of wars happened there as well as a lot of people have fallen.
 So on the two sides of the bridge, we can see some bowls for incense.
-Now, people have use another path for moving and keep this place as a witness of history.
+Now, people have used another path for moving and keeping this place as a witness of history.

 Long time ago, the King of Chanla Kingdom had a prince named Kampu.
 However, after he has been born, the Kingdom was not good.
 It faced many un-luck situations for years.
 And the people of Chanla claimed for the appear and raise of the Prince Kampu; they want the Prince dead.
 Because of the love of the King, he wanted Kampu to go out of the country to reduce the heat of people.

 Prince Kampu had went to Indonesia where he met the daughter of Naga – the snake King.
 The Princess is a charming, smart, gentle but assertive person; that’s why Prince Kampu had loved her in the first sight and wanted to marry her.
 With the brilliant skills, Prince Kampu had passed all the tough tests of King Naga and marry the princess.

 Nevertheless, Prince Kampu is a human and he lives on the ground.
 In contrast, the princess lives deep down under the water.
 It was hard for them to live together.
 Therefore, King Naga had drunk an enormous water to make the land and water closed together.
 And the land now become Cambodia as the name of the Prince Kampu.

 Besides history, at the bridge, there are some people who sell foods which are made from Cambodian palm trees.
 And trust me, it’s really delicious, unlike the well-known Khmer food – bug and spider.